July 31, 2016

 so that clicking on it doesn't result in a larger picture, you can always hit control-plus to increase the size of the image.

-Starting alphabetically at ants, I believe I have a partial answer to the genus and species of this medium-sized ant: Formica fusca (dark ant).
+Starting alphabetically at ants, This first one is probably genus Camponotus.
 We've seen them almost all summer so far.
 But this week I found one gynormous winged member of the Formica genus.
 (So why is my counter-top made of ants?
 Something to do with formic acid, which gives ants their sour taste - in case you've tried one - I haven't yet) Have you ever seen such an abdomen?
 She looks as if she will explode but she will probably do that underground - explode eggs!
 This little grey bee almost looks blue.

 Thanks to the thistles, it was a good week for bees, even if I can't quite identify most of them accurately!
 Here is a smallish bumble bee, an unidentified goldish bee, and a mason bee.

 Here are a mysterious bee left hanging up by some spider, and a couple of green metallic bees.
-I seem to recall that the one in the striped pants is the male.
+I seem to recall that the one in the striped pants is the male, but that depends on the species.
 The last little fellow is covered with bright red Tiger Lily pollen, which rubs off onto anyone or anything that brushes up against it.

 The beetles were varied and mostly pretty.
 This brassy fellow has been around for a while.
-But this click beetle with the maroon head and thorax and blue-black abdomen hasn't been spotted here until now.
+But this click beetle with the maroon head and thorax and blue-black abdomen, Parallelostethus attenuatus, hasn't been spotted here until now.
 The grey one is new to me too.

 Is this pinkish beetle the same as the grey one above?
 The second one we all know by heart now, don't we?
 Just in case, it is the very destructive but very lovely lily leaf beetle.
-Same for the lovely but vicious potato beetle!
+Same for the lovely but vicious Three-lined Potato Beetle!

 Here are three variations of the asian multicolored lady beetle.
 Note: the color and number of spots doesn't change the fact that these are all related.
 It's the "W" or "M" on the face plate that determines the name.